Aptivi/NitrocidKS/README.md

 - Microsoft .NET Framework 4.8 or higher

+- A console that supports native VT escape sequences, like [ConEmu](https://conemu.github.io/), Windows 10's new Command Prompt, and so on.

 - If you are installing the release from `Archive` branch, you may find them **isolated**.
 Extract the `libvlc` folder from full releases to the root directory.

 2. For Unix systems